 The engineering sector is growing both locally and nationally, and is a government priority area.

-There is currently a skills gap in the market for multi-skilled maintenance technicians and engineers.
+There is currently a skills gap in the market for qualified engineers in manufacturing, mechanical, and electrical and electronics.

-Salaries for qualified technicians can range from £25-£35K depending on the industry role, and engineers £30-£40K.
+Salaries for qualified engineers can range from £30-£45K depending on the industry role.